To apply for a job with us, use our online recruitment system. This is where you'll see our current vacancies, and submit your application.

 If you apply for a safety sensitive job, you will take a pre-employment alcohol and drug test before we confirm an offer of employment.

 We recognise previous government service.
 You can ask your existing or previous employer to complete a Recognition of prior service (PDF 125.13 KB) form on your behalf.

 All new staff have a 6 or 12 month probation period, depending on the role.

 We respect your right to privacy and protecting your personal information.
 We’re bound by the information privacy principles in the Privacy Act 1988 (Commonwealth).

-The information you provide in your application will only be used to assess you for the vacancy you applied for.
+We'll only use the information you provide in your application to assess you for the vacancy you applied for.
 If your application is unsuccessful and we think you might be suited to another position, we will ask for your permission before referring your application to any other vacancies.

 Unless you tell us otherwise, we will keep your details and store them in accordance with our record management policy.